Odhiambo-20/Ticket-Snipper/README.md

 # Step 3: Install the necessary dependencies.
 bun i

-# Step 4: Start the instant web preview of your Rork app in your browser, with auto-reloading of your changes
+# Step 4: Start the instant web preview of your app in your browser, with auto-reloading of your changes
 bun run start-web

 # Step 5: Start iOS preview